anisaR/tisco-app/README.md

 download docker-compose.yml file and then execute the following command: docker-compose up -d

-(the image of docker can be found in:) docker pull vcutrona/tisco

 ## Reference
 To refer to this work, cite the following paper: